starmaker2130/xraudioplayer/README.md

 The **_XRAudioPlayer_** is a subset of the experimental **_XRMediaPlayer_** object.
 The latter is going to be under heavy development as of the end of this week given the start of the winter term (expected release: February 2, 2019).

-**_XRAudioPlayer_** as the name suggests generates an audio player that users can experience in VR, AR, or traditinoal flat modes.
-Experiences are generated using Three.js and AFrame to achieve a secure, cross-platform standard for immersive web experiences.
+**_XRAudioPlayer_** as the name suggests generates an audio player that users can experience in VR, AR, or traditional flat modes.
+Experiences at their core use Three.js/AFrame to achieve a secure, cross-platform standard for immersive web experiences.

 Users can view content using a wide range of devices and formats.
-Developers can be implement the module in a few lines of JavaScript code in both modular server-side and non-modular client-side applications.
+Developers can implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code.

 ## Usage: